-You can go for strengths like excellent team player, good interpersonal skills, conflict resolution and good negotiation skills.
+You can go for strengths like an excellent team player, good interpersonal skills, conflict resolution, and good negotiation skills.

 Q12.
-In what ways have you helped your previous organisation to reduce costs and save time of projects?
+In what ways have you helped your previous organization to reduce costs and save time?

 If you follow the correct project coordination rules and are skilled enough to notice any shortcomings quickly, you can help in properly managing projects.
 This, in turn, will help you to reduce costs and save time.

 Q13.
 What are the top job responsibilities of a project coordinator?

 Some of the major responsibilities of a project coordinator are – scheduling projects, monitoring expenses, implementing cost-saving actions, resolving operational problems, and identifying improvements.

 Q14.
 What are the common internal consulting tools that are used in project coordination?

 Some of the popular tools are Oracle, EBS, and Salesforce.

 Q15.
 What is your approach to conducting productive meetings?